Conditions of your stay

 If you will be absent for a prolonged period, or if you do not know when you will be able to return to your studies, you may need to formally interrupt your studies (see the section below).

 If you do not apply for Authorised Absence, or your application is rejected, you will be expected to continue your regular attendance on your course.
-If you miss study without obtaining an official Authorised Absence, your absence from the course will be reported to the Home Office, which will then curtail (shorten) your Student Visa.
+If you miss study without obtaining an official Authorised Absence, your absence may be reported to the Home Office, which will then curtail (shorten) your Student Visa.

 Interruption or withdrawal from your course

-You can apply to interrupt or withdraw from your studies on our interrupting or withdrawing from studies page.
+You can apply to interrupt or withdraw from your studies, as explained on our Interrupting or withdrawing from studies page.
 We’d recommend that you speak with your personal tutor, and the Library and Student Centre before deciding to interrupt or withdraw so you can be fully advised on how this will affect your course and any funding.

 If you interrupt your studies, your current Student Visa will be curtailed (cancelled).
-You’ll need to apply for a new Student Visa when you are ready to return to full-time study.
+You’ll need to leave the UK and apply for a new Student Visa when you are ready to return to full-time study.

 If you decide to interrupt or withdraw from your course, the University must inform the Home Office that you will no longer be studying with us.
 The Home Office will be informed within 10 working days of your official interruption or withdrawal.
 We will let you know once this has been done.
 You will need to leave the UK for the period of your interruption, unless you are eligible to switch to another immigration category.